segunak/SegunAkinyemi.com/docs/_posts/2022-11-13-adf-synapse-day-of-week.md

 ### A Closing Soliloquy

-I'll be honest, this solution seems overly verbose for what's ultimately a simple task.
-But hey, times have changed, welcome to the [low code revolution](https://www.ben-morris.com/azure-data-factory-myth-code-free-data-warehouse/){:target="_blank"}.

-Here's my question to any ADF or Synapse experts out there.
+I've got a question for any ADF or Synapse experts out there.
 Let's say I needed to find out if it's a weekday in several different pipelines across my data factory or Synapse workspace.
 In a *normal* programming language, I'd write a function that takes a date as a parameter and returns a Boolean letting the caller know if it's a weekday.
 A basic, reusable, self-contained piece of code.
 I'd import the module with the function wherever needed, and I'd never have to rewrite that logic again.

 How would one accomplish the same modularity in Azure Data Factory or Synapse Analytics?
 The goal is to avoid having to copy and paste the same expression code all over the place.
-Here are some thoughts.
+Here are some of my ideas.

 **Option 1:** You write a pipeline that takes in the date as a parameter and returns a Boolean that tells you if it's a weekday or not.
 {: .notice--primary}